hashgraph/hedera-forking/INTERNALS.md

 The main challenge to address is how to simulate the state already existing in the HTS remote network.
 The state is fetched by the Development fork using `eth_getStorageAt(address, slotNumber, blockNumber)`.
-We need to match the calls made by the Development fork to to storage slots at `0x167`.
+We need to match the calls made by the Development fork to storage slots at `0x167`.
 See [_Storage Layout_](#storage-layout) to see how this matching is performed.

 Our main HTS implementation `HtsSystemContract` is returned by the JSON-RPC Forwarder when `eth_getCode(0x167)` is invoked.